wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Cut those functions out of the `Gallery()` function and add them right below the function.

-Now what we need to do is we need to change each of thoes functions to be on the prototype of the gallery.
+Now what we need to do is we need to change each of those functions to be on the prototype of the gallery.

 We are going to remove the word `function` and instead will put `Gallery.prototype`, as shown below.